Azure/azure-api-style-guide/docs/azure-ruleset.md

 Flag a body parameter/request body that is not marked as required.
 This is a common oversight.

+### az-request-body-type

+Request body schema must not be a bare array.

 ### az-response-body-type

 Response body schema must not be a bare array.